jarno-r/polyunit/README.md

   (1.unit, 2.unit).parMapN((a, b) => a.toDouble / b)
 }

-// Use for comprehension on PolyUnit. def loop() : PolyUnit[List[Int]] = {
+// Use for-comprehension on PolyUnit. def loop() : PolyUnit[List[Int]] = {
   for {
     i <- List(1, 2, 3).traverse(i => PolyUnit(i))